AntonVTR/AntonVTR.github.io/index.md

 # Portfolio
-I can be the center of gravity and guide a team, but more I love to be a critical thinking team member and helping to stay on the optimal way during the lifecycle of an app.
+I can be the center of gravity and guide a team, at the same time more I love to be a critical thinking team member helping the team to stay on the optimal way during the lifecycle of an app.

 ---

 ## Skills